catamorphism/message-format-wg/exploration/inspecting-formattable-values.md

 are expected to have the implementation-specific _formatted value_ type.

+> TODO: _Is_ a _formatted value_ the same as one of the "parts"
+> in "format to parts"?
+> As Staś asked: "is there information on _preformatted values_
+> that should not make it outside the callsite?"

 * _Fallback value_: A value representing a formatting error.

 * _Annotated formattable value_: Encapsulates any